linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 Intel in 1997 had to decide upon the capacity of a new plant.
 Semiconductor fabrication facilities

-("fabs") cost about  $2 billion and take 2 years to construct, 1 year for the shell—the building—and 1 year for the equipment.
-The shell cost was about$ 350 million, with the rest reflecting equipment cost.
+("fabs") cost about  \$2 billion and take 2 years to construct, 1 year for the shell—the building—and 1 year for the equipment.
+The shell cost was about\$ 350 million, with the rest reflecting equipment cost.

 Intel analysts proposed building a shell 1 year ahead of schedule.
 If demand were high, the firm would be able to install equipment a year early and earn an extra year of revenue.
 If demand were low, the firm would maintain the building until needed, which was relatively inexpensive.